core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 |:-------+:-----------+:--------------------+-----------:+------------:+------------:+
 |      1 | CSM        | Server-Name         | string     | 1-255       | (see below) |

-A client can use the Server-Name critical option to indicate the default value for the Uri-Host Options in the messages that it sends to the server.
+A client can use the critical Server-Name Option to indicate the default value for the Uri-Host Options in the messages that it sends to the server.
-It has the same restrictions as the Uri-Host Option (Section 5.10 of {{RFC7252}}).
+It has the same restrictions as the Uri-Host Option (Section 5.10.1 of {{RFC7252}}).

-For TLS, the initial value for the Server-Name Option is given by the SNI value.
+For TLS, the base value for the Server-Name Option is given by the SNI value.

-For Websockets, the initial value for the Server-Name Option is given by the HTTP Host header field.
+For Websockets, the base value for the Server-Name Option is given by the HTTP Host header field.

 ### Max-Message-Size Capability Option {#max-message-size}

-The sender can use the Max-Message-Size elective option to indicate the maximum message size in bytes that it can receive.
+The sender can use the elective Max-Message-Size Option to indicate the maximum message size in bytes that it can receive.

 | Number | Applies to | Name                | Format     | Length      | Base Value  |